saiboto/fit_programming_III/software_design_sketch.md

 # Principles

-I tried to base the following design concept on a few principle ideas:
+The following design sketch trys to follow a few principle ideas:

-+ Single Responsibility: Every component is responsible only for one thing.
++ Single Responsibility: Every component is responsible for only one thing.
 + If possible, components ask other components to do something, instead of asking for information to do it by themselves.
 + The pybullet API is used only by a dedicated set of functions and/or objects, whose job it is to offer the engine's services to the rest of the code.
 By doing it this way, we don't need to deal with pybullet outside of this self-made engine API.

 Below, I first wrote down a very "coarse" design description as an overview and after that I repeated that overview and added more "fine-grained" information on certain parts.
 At the very bottom you can find explanations for most of the terms that are enclosed by quotation marks.

-# Coarse Description
+# Coarse Outline

     a "user config file reader" reads in the user config file